croxton/imgixer/README.md

 #### border
 This adds a border to the image.
 It accepts two parameters - the width of the border and the color of the border: `border=<border-width>,<hex code>`

+#### con - contrast
+(0) Adjusts the contrast of the image.
+Valid values are in the range -100 – 100.
+The default value is 0, which leaves the image unchanged.

+Note:
+* Imagekit: any value over 0 applies automatic contrast adjustment.

 #### fit=facearea
 Finds the area containing all faces, or a specific face in an image, and scales it to specified width and height dimensions.
 Great for thumbnail portraits.